 Program providers throughout the State assist program participants in creating individualized housing plans to stably house individuals quickly.
 One HUD benchmark has been to shorten homeless time to 30 days or less by tracking clients and establishing individual goals (45 days or less for those victims and survivors within the domestic violence shelters).
 Multiple barriers hinder progress for homeless programs: a lack of affordable housing, a lack of willing landlords, a lack of transitional housing, underfunded supportive service roles, and a lack of readily available substance abuse treatment beds.
 The problems are magnified in rural areas with limited resources.
 This was further exacerbated by the Covid pandemic.
-Not only were our shelters traditionally limited on bed space versus demand, but the shelter system also struggles from an infrastructure standpoint, with many shelters currently badly in need of repairs.
-This has been addressed to an extent with the availability of supplemental funding during the pandemic period, but many shelters still struggle with desperately needed repairs and needs for more space.
+Not only were our shelters traditionally limited to bed space versus demand, but the shelter system also struggles from an infrastructure standpoint, with many shelters currently badly in need of repairs.
+This was addressed to an extent with the availability of supplemental funding during the pandemic period, but many shelters still struggle with desperately needed repairs and needs for more space, while others have moved out of their original locations and downsized to provide quality shelter in better locations over quantities served.